intuition-dev/INTUITION/examples/blog/README.md

-# Create linux machine, install Caddy with webDAV and mount folder from linux machine to your PC via Mountain Duck
+# Create linux machine, install Caddy with webDAV and mount folder from linux machine to your PC via Mountain Duck or on another linux machine

 mbake is Cloud v2.0.
 You do not need to install or maintain any HTTP, DB or any other server.

-## Steps
+## Setup Caddy & webDAV for blog source code

 1. Setup up a Linux box in the cloud, e.g. [Digital Ocean](www.digitalocean.com).